Spirizeon/rootblast/README.md

 # RootBlast 🪴 💥
 ![image](https://github.com/Spirizeon/rootblast/assets/123345456/d7600095-f6b4-49b2-bb8f-28c2ce3c07ba)

 Process injection malware that clones windows processes, injects them with shellcode and executes them to attempt numerous reverse shells on the attacker.
 (Made with 🤎 for Windows users)

+> This is only for educational and research purposes (except if your target are windows users)
 ## Usage
 + Clone the repo
 ```